What are the Most Common Commercial Banking Interview Questions?

 The first thing I would do is put them in a clean Excel workbook, or company template, in an organized format.
 Next, I would calculate a variety of ratios: profitability, growth, margins, leverage, and liquidity (see question below for specific examples).
 Finally, I would analyze these ratios and identify trends (based on at least 3 years of historical information), which I would try to extrapolate into the future.

-Name three important credit metrics
+Name some important credit metrics

 There is a wide range of credit metrics.
 A few of the most common ones include: